UJDuran/milestoneOne_T6/Specification.md

 ##### Preconditions
 New User
-Have email account to sign up
+Have email account to sign up.
 ##### Triggers
 New user clicks on option “Join us”

 ##### Primary Sequence
-1. New users click on option “Join us”
+1. New users click on option “Join us”.
-2. New users fill out some information such as first name, last name, date of birth, sex
+2. New users fill out some information such as first name, last name, date of birth, sex.
-3. New users create their username
+3. New users create their username .
-4. System checks the username is available or not
+4. System checks the username is available or not.
-5. New users create their own password
+5. New users create their own password.
-6. System check password meet the requirement or not
+6. System check password meet the requirement or not.
-7. New users enter their email
+7. New users enter their email.
-8. System check email was used or not
+8. System check email was used or not.
-9. New users click summit option at the end of platform
+9. New users click summit option at the end of platform.
-10. System creates a new user
+10. System creates a new user.
-11. System sends a confirmation email to the user’s email
+11. System sends a confirmation email to the user’s email.

 ##### Primary Postconditions
-Users can log in to use the app
+Users can log in to use the app.

 ##### Alternate Sequences
-•	Username which user enter, was used
+•	Username which user enter, was used.
-The system displays an error message to the user
+	The system displays an error message to the user.
-The system prompt user to enter a valid username
+	The system prompt user to enter a valid username.
-•	Password which user enter, does not meet the requirement The system displays an error message to the user
+•	Password which user enter, does not meet the requirement.
+	The system displays an error message to the user.
-The system prompt user to enter a valid password
+	The system prompt user to enter a valid password.
-•	Email which user enter, was used
+•	Email which user enter, was used.
-The system displays an error message to the user
+	The system displays an error message to the user.
-The system prompts user to enter a different email
+	The system prompts user to enter a different email.

 ##### Alternative Triggers
-Users enter information again until the system does not display error message
+Users enter information again until the system does not display error message.

 ##### Alternate Postconditions
-User can sign up
+User can sign up.